qirashi/dvpl_go/README_EN.md

     - When values > maximum are specified, it is automatically adjusted.
     - The maximum number depends on the cores and threads of the processor.

-- `-skip-crc` - When unpacking, the CRC will be ignored.
+- `-trust-data` - CRC and some checks are ignored (Used to speed up decompression when working with a large amount of data or when trying unsuccessfully to decompress a file).

 ## Comparison of operating speed